akanadocs/docs-test/sp/database-maintenance.md

 These scripts would be called several times with different, incremental values of X and Y where X and Y represents a small time interval like 6 hours.
 This keeps the merging of data discrete and less error-prone.

-### <a name="partitioning-verylarge"></a>Partitioning large data stores under load
+### <a name="partitioning-verylarge"></a>Partitioning large data stores under load (MySQL Only)

 If the usage tables contain a large amount of data you will need to rename, rotate and transfer data from the existing tables to a new set of partitioned tables.
+For Oracle, the steps are exactly the same as shown in the previous section.
+For MySQL, it is quicker to partition the tables with an ALTER statement and merge much smaller dataset.
+This is shown below.

-#### Step 1: Create new tables ####
+#### Step 1: Create new tables (MySQL only) ####

 Firstly create new tables that will temporarily support the live system: